Biodiv Sci ›› 2025, Vol. 33 ›› Issue (4): 24584. DOI: 10.17520/biods.2024584 cstr: 32101.14.biods.2024584

 • Received:2024-12-28 Revised:2025-02-11 Online:2025-04-20 Published:2025-03-27

-• Contact: Wenhua Yu
+• Contact: Yi Wu, Wenhua Yu

 Abstract:

 Results: As of July 2024, Guangdong Province has recorded 61 species of Chiroptera across 8 families and 24 genera, making its species diversity second only to Yunnan Province, which has 82 species across 8 families and 31 genera.
 Its diversity accounts for 43.2% of the bats in China.
 Among these, the family Vespertilionidae has the highest diversity with 37 species, while the genus Myotis is the most diverse genus with 11 species.
 We compiled 11 pairs of universal primers for the Cytb gene and 9 pairs for the COI gene.
-Based on molecular sequence data primarily obtained from samples that historically collected in this province, we have established a reference barbcoding database for the 61 Chiroptera species in Guangdong Province.
+Based on molecular sequence data primarily obtained from samples that historically collected in this province, we have established a reference barcoding database for the 61 Chroptera species in Guangdong Province.